CWu21/MPAGS-EPPT/README.md

-The first version of code calculates the distribution of the positions of mu+ hits on Drift Chambers.
+The first version of code plots the distribution of the positions of mu+ hits on Drift Chambers.

 The plots in folder ./Hits show the distrubution.
 Example: